cnrai/homebrew-tap/README.md

 ## Troubleshooting

-### Missing AI Backend
-PAVE requires an OpenCode-Lite server or compatible AI backend.
-Make sure your server is running and accessible.

 ### Node.js Version
 PAVE requires Node.js 16 or higher.
 The formula will install Node.js 18 as a dependency.